jameshue/nagiosxi/README.md

    "# firewall-cmd --zone=public --permanent --add-service=https"
    "# firewall-cmd --reload"

-Check for open ports/services.
+4.Check for open ports/services.
 The services with permanently open ports are listed on line starting with services:

     ~# firewall-cmd --list-all